 BPA or bis-phenol acetate is a component in plastics that acts like estrogen in the human body.
 There are new and ongoing studies looking at the effects it has on humans.
 The early evidence shows that BPA may effect brain development, behavior and prostate glands of children.
 Phthalates are chemicals used to make plastic more flexible that are found in plastic containers and personal care products.
 They can disrupt normal endocrine function in humans.

 To avoid BPA and phthalates, choose plastics with the recycling code 1, 2 or 5.
-Avoid heating food in plastics or Styrofoam as this can increase the risk of transfer of the compounds into the food.
+Avoid heating food in plastics or styrofoam as this can increase the risk of transfer of compounds into the food.

 Triclosan is an antibacterial and antifungal agent that is used in many toothpastes and soaps.
 It also can disrupt normal endocrine function in humans.
 The FDA is currently re-evaluating its safety in humans.